open-dc-grid/open-dc-grid.github.io/docs/references.md

 at the [point of common coupling](https://en.wikipedia.org/wiki/Microgrid#Point_of_common_coupling_%28PCC%29).
 The microgrid would then adjust its internal power flows to minimize consumption from the utility grid.

-<a name="ThingSet"></a>[ThingSet](https://libre.solar/thingset/): A transport agnostic protocol for the setting of things
+<a name="ThingSet"></a>[ThingSet](https://thingset.io/): A transport agnostic protocol for the setting of things.
-that encompasses layers 5-7 of the OSI model.
 It is a client server protocol where the values are represented in [JSON](#JSON) for human readability or [CBOR](#CBOR) for machine consumption.
 Information is represented as a tree and can be retrieved via a query that can include an entire branch.
 Modifications use a mechanism similar to iPATCH as defined in [RFC 8132](https://tools.ietf.org/html/rfc8132), a potentially multi-valued but idempotent modification of leaf nodes.
+A full-stack architecture is defined including support for serial, [CAN](#CANbus) and [LoRaWAN](#LoRaWAN) physical layers.
+Code is available at the [ThingSet GitHub repository](https://github.com/ThingSet).

 ## Embedded Systems, Development Tools and Firmware